 I don’t need to worry about Chlorine affecting my hair?
 It’s only in Pools, right?

 Wrong!
 Chlorine is also used to treat tap water.
 Swimmers may notice this more, as Chlorine damages your hair and skin by stripping it of the natural oils, leaving it dry and hair prone to damage.
-This article last summer from Allure magazine, a dermatologist describes how Chlorine affects the hair and skin.
+In this article from Allure magazine, a dermatologist describes how Chlorine affects the hair and skin.

 DChlorin8 – A miracle in a bottle